Skip to main content

 Text Box

-Store and input text content for use in workflows.
+Store and input text content for use in agents.

 Overview

-The Text Box node provides a simple way to input and store text content within FluxPrompt workflows.
-This basic text storage node allows you to enter static text that can be used by other workflow components or serve as a reference point for text-based operations.
+The Text Box node provides a simple way to input and store text content within FluxPrompt agents.
+This basic text storage node allows you to enter static text that can be used by other agent components or serve as a reference point for text-based operations.

 Interface